 - ENST 499: Special Topics: Brazil: Ecology, Natural Resource Management and Landscape Architecture in Rio de Janeiro, Brazil

 - LARC 489G: Special Topics: Brazil: Ecology, Natural Resource Management and Landscape Architecture in Rio de Janeiro, Brazil

 The credit you earn during this program will count as resident credit.

-You will stay in shared accommodations in hotels.
+You will stay in hotels sharing a room.

 |Education Abroad Fee||$500|

 |This fee is charged to your account when the application status changes from "Accepted" to "Committed."
 This fee includes Education Abroad services including registration, billing, advising, risk management, and pre-departure orientation.|